 Well, if you have a well-stocked pantry and freezer, about 500 different dishes, including:

-- Stir fry (with frozen broccoli, onions, soy sauce, etc.)
+- Stir fry (with frozen broccoli, onions, soy sauce, and rice.)

 - Baked chicken breasts with Italian vegetables (with canned tomatoes, Italian seasoning, and parmesan cheese)